-Parameter Description 2.4.1 Address Mapping The Broadband router allows one or more Public IP Address(es) to be mapped to a pool of local Private IP Address(es).
-This feature is particular useful when you have multiple global IPs and want to divide local users into different groups.
+Parameter Description 2.4.1 Port Forwarding You can have different services (e.g. email, FTP, Web etc.) going to different service servers/clients in your LAN.
+The Port Forwarding allows you to re-direct a particular range of service port numbers (from the Internet/WAN Ports) to a particular LAN IP address.
 2.4.2 Virtual Server You can have different services (e.g. email, FTP, Web etc.) going to different service servers/clients in your LAN.
 The Virtual Server allows you to re-direct a particular service port number (from the Internet/WAN Port) to a particular LAN IP address and its service port number.
 2.4.3 Special Applications Some applications require multiple connections, such as Internet games, video conferencing, Internet telephony and others.
 In this section you can configure the router to support these types of applications.